TikhonJelvis/RL-book/chapter1/chapter1.md

 To address these problems, let's define an abstraction for probability distributions.

 How do we represent a distribution in code?
 What can we *do* with distributions?
 That depends on exactly what kind of distribution we're working with.
-If we know something about the structure of a distribution—perhaps it's a Poisson distribution where λ=5, perhaps it's an empirical distribution where we've measured probabilities for each outcome—we might be able to do quite a bit.
-We might be able to produce an exact PDF or CDF, calculate expectations exactly and do various operations efficiently.
+If we know something about the structure of a distribution—perhaps it's a Poisson distribution where λ=5, perhaps it's an empirical distribution with set probabilities for each outcome—we could do quite a bit: produce an exact PDF or CDF, calculate expectations and do various operations efficiently.
 But that isn't the case for all the distributions we work with!
 What if the distribution comes from a complicated simulation?
 At the extreme, we might not be able to do anything except draw samples from the distribution.

-The least common denominator is sampling.
+Sampling is the least common denominator.
 We can sample distributions were we don't know enough to do anything else, and we can sample distributions where we know the exact form and parameters.
+Any abstraction we start with for probability needs to cover sampling, and any abstraction that requires more than just sampling will not let us handle all the distributions we care about.

 In Python, we can express this idea with a class:

 ``` python
 from abc import ABC, abstractmethod